interstates21/fractal_explorer/README.md

 USAGE: (TESTED ON MACOS HIGH SIERRA 10.13)
 ./fractal [1 | 2 | 3 | 4 | 5 | 6 ]
-move with the arrows \n
+move with the arrows

-dive in with the mouse \n
+dive in with the mouse

 change color with 1

 change fractal with 2

 change depth with +/-

 change Julia's seed with TAB(on/off) + mouse position

 ![alt text](screenshots/1.png)